-Grace is a barrister in London and is also admitted as a solicitor in Hong Kong, and has been granted rights of audience before the Astana International Finance Centre (AIFC) Court in Kazakhstan.
+Grace is a barrister in London, is admitted as a solicitor in Hong Kong, and has been granted rights of audience before the Astana International Finance Centre (AIFC) Court in Kazakhstan.
 She can advise on both English law and Hong Kong law and is regularly instructed as sole counsel on a broad range of matters and was involved as part of a wider team in the Brexit ferry case.
 She is a member of the Attorney General’s Civil Counsel Panel (Junior Juniors Scheme) and is a TECBAR adjudicator.
-She is also on the panel of arbitrators for the Financial Industry Regulatory Authority (FINRA) in the United States.
+She is also on the panel of arbitrators for the Financial Industry Regulatory Authority (FINRA) and the Pacific International Arbitration Centre (PIAC).

 Grace obtained a First Class Honours degree in law from the London School of Economics and Political Science and the Bachelor of Civil Law postgraduate degree from the University of Oxford.
 She is fluent in English, Cantonese and Mandarin Chinese and has a working knowledge of French and Spanish, and previously assisted at the World Trade Organisation ministerial conference.

-Outside of work, Grace is a great sports enthusiast and joined the University of London Officers Training Corps as an Officer Cadet and has successfully completed the Hong Kong marathon, the 100km Oxfam Trailwalker and the 100 miles Nijmegen March.
+Outside of work, Grace is a sports enthusiast and joined the University of London Officers Training Corps as an Officer Cadet and has successfully completed the Hong Kong marathon, the 100km Oxfam Trailwalker and the 100 miles Nijmegen March.
 She was a school speaker for UNICEF and has obtained the ATCL Diploma in piano.
 She is also a volunteer at the London Zoo.
 Her ‘A day in the life of’ column was featured in Family Law LexisNexis.
 Grace was also featured in the Chancery Bar Association’s ‘Meet the Chancery barristers’ career’s guide.

 If you would like any further information regarding Grace Cheng’s practice, please contact her clerks or call +44 (0)20 7405 6114.